alohawild/Call-of-Cthulhu-Writing-Public/README.md

 Introduction
 It is time for the End and where is there a better place to be for the End than in the rainy season of 2012 in Portland, Oregon?
 Ancient stories are recast as the stars become right in Portland.
 Nearly forgotten treasures and digs of lost cities find their way to Portland.
 A cult finally has the power and knowledge to bring and End of this human era and begins again the eldritch horror age of the past.
 Is 21 December 2012’s Saturday Market in Portland the place of the apocalypse?

 The docx is my current version.
 I update the PDF once in a while.
+I am still working it once in a while.

 Gaslight The Yorkshore Horrors